rajsaroj79/IoT.md/README.md

-# IoT.mdThis document contains a collection of the top 50 most important interview questions and answers from various technical domains.
+this document contains a collection of the top 50 most important interview questions and answers from various technical domains.
 Each section includes fundamental and advanced questions along with example code where applicable.

 Topics Covered: